Flooding around Ottawa River

 Seal doors, windows and cracks in your basement

 Cracks can develop in your basement floors and foundation due to thawing and freezing temperatures, improper grading, or expanding tree roots.
 These cracks can lead to water infiltration and structural issues.
-Most cracks can be sealed from inside your home.
+Cracks can also form due to shifting soil or poor construction.
+Leaving these unsealed can lead to water damage and structural problems over time.

 Clean and maintain gutters and downspouts